fluencelabs/registry/example/README.md

     ```

-2. The following [code](src/aqua/main.aqua) declares module, imports App and EchoService and defines method to call `echo`:
+2. The following [code](src/aqua/main.aqua) declares a module, imports App and EchoService, and defines a method to call `echo`:

     ```rust
     module Main